Snow storm snarls traffic, downs power lines, topples trees

-CHICAGO (WLS) --A winter storm dumped several inches of snow across the Chicago area Monday morning, with some areas northwest of the city getting around 12 inches of snow.
+CHICAGO (WLS) --A winter storm dumped several inches of snow across the Chicago area Monday morning, with some areas northwest of the city getting more than 12 inches of snow.

 CLICK HERE for the latest 7-day outlook from the First Alert Weather Team: